KhronosGroup/glTF/specification/2.0/README.md

 ## Coordinate System and Units

-glTF uses a right-handed coordinate system, that is, the cross product of +X and +Y yields +Z. glTF defines +Y as up.
+glTF uses a right-handed coordinate system. glTF defines +Y as up, +Z as forward, and -X as right.
 The front of a glTF asset faces +Z.

 ![](figures/coordinate-system.png)